hyle-team/zano-extension/README.md

 ---

-If you have any issues or want to contribute to cross-browser improvements, please open an issue or pull request!
+## Contributing

+Contributions are welcome!
+Feel free to submit issues or pull requests.

+## License

+MIT License